-Pennsylvania's voter registration law, Act 3 of 2002 (Act 3), 25 Pa.C.S. §§ 1101, et seq., requires that the poll book or district register "shall be in a form prescribed and approved by the Secretary" for both paper and electronic poll books, (25 Pa.
-C.S. §1402(b)(2)).
-Pursuant to the request of Knowink, the Department of State (Department) evaluated the Poll Pad 3.1.0, Electronic Poll Book (EPB) to ensure that the system complies with all the applicable requirements of Act 3, including the regulations implementing Act 3, 4 Pa.
-Code §§ 183.1 et seq., and the Pennsylvania Election Code, 25 P.S. §§ 2601, et seq., and therefore can be used in Pennsylvania elections.
-The evaluation consisted of a system demonstration via video conference conducted by Daniel Peters, Eastern Regional Manager representing Knowink, email communications and conference calls with Knowink personnel, and documentation review.
-Mitch Milleville, Product Manager, also attended the demonstration representing Knowink.
-The system demonstration video conference occurred on April 1, 2022.
-Sindhu Ramachandran, Voting Systems Analyst; Matt Ruch, Voting Systems Analyst, Bureau of Elections; John Hartzell, Deputy Chief Counsel, Office of Chief Counsel; attended the demonstration representing the Secretary.
-Department's election security collaboration partners, the PA National Guard Cyber Branch team, also attended the demonstration to assist in evaluating the EPB system security posture.
-The demonstration was completed via video conference to enable completion of approval activities, considering that the Department had viewed a previous version of the same system, the changes were specific to the EPB application software, and the submission for approval was in close proximity to the primary election.
+Pennsylvania's voter registration law, 25 Pa.C.S. § 1101, et seq. ("the law"), requires that the poll book or district register "shall be in a form prescribed and approved by the Secretary" for both paper and electronic poll books.
+25 Pa.C.S. §1402(b)(2).
+Pursuant to a request from KNOWiNK, the Pennsylvania Department of State (Department) evaluated the Poll Pad 3.5.1 Electronic Poll Book (EPB) system, including the ePulse software that displays, and tracks data sent to the ExpressPoll Connect server from ExpressPoll electronic pollbook devices during an election in near-real time.
+This evaluation was undertaken to ensure that the system complies with all the applicable requirements of the law, including the regulations implementing the law, 4 Pa.
+Code §§ 183.1 et seq., and the Pennsylvania Election Code, 25 P.S. § 2601, et seq., and therefore can be used in Pennsylvania elections.
+The evaluation consisted of a demonstration of the Poll Pad 3.5.1 communicating via Epulse software.
+The change between Poll Pad 3.1.0, the previous version of the EPB system, and Poll Pad 3.5.1 is a variety of improvements to security, additional functionality and quality of life features, and changes implemented to incorporate poll worker payment into the system.